santiagoruiz-udea/HyACS/README.md

 $ python HyACS.py
 ```
 Then, the initial interface will appear.
 You can follow the user's guide to continue using the software.
+You can test HyACS using the image 'Hyalella_2.tif' also included in the project.

 ## Authors
 * David Stephen Fernández Mc Cann